-Counselors are available by appointment at (510) 464-3152.
+Counselors are available by appointment via the Counseling website <laney.edu/counseling> or by phone (510) 464-3152.
 For brief questions or emergency problems, counseling services are available on a drop-in basis.

-Disabled Student Programs and Services (DSPS)
+Student Accessibility Services (SAS)

-Building E, Room E-251 (510) 464-3428 laney.edu/dsps
+Building E, Room E-251 (510) 464-3428 laney.edu/SAS

-The Disabled Student Programs and Services (DSPS) provides assistance designed to facilitate equal educational opportunities for students with disabilities.
+The Student Accessibility Services (SAS) provides assistance designed to facilitate equal educational opportunities for students with disabilities.
 In order to obtain support from this department, students must be enrolled at Laney College and provide documentation of their disability.
 The programs to assist students include: